 Unlike the Iota, the Smart Security gateway doesn’t have a built-in motion sensor or camera.
 If you prefer the Smart Security kit but still want a camera, you can purchase the Abode cam and place it anywhere in your home.

 Both Abode hubs are compatible with loads of smart home devices.
-Between Z-Wave, Zigbee, Wi-Fi, Amazon Alexa, and Google Home compatibility, you can connect up to 160 smart devices like lights and outlets to your Abode system.
+Between Z-Wave, Zigbee, Wi-Fi, Amazon Alexa, Apple HomeKit, and Google Home compatibility, you can connect up to 160 smart devices like lights and outlets to your Abode system.
 For the price, that’s a lot of smart home.

 The Abode Iota Security kit: 3-in-1 Iota hub, mini contact sensor, key fob.

-Abode Installation and Setup
+Abode installation and setup

 The Abode Iota kit we used was so easy to install, we did it while watching TV and didn’t miss a thing (in the installation or the show).
 Abode’s online portal did most of the work for us.
 We just needed the equipment and the code included in the box.